Agents: This is how much money you’re losing each year

-Online and social media advertising costs are quickly becoming a big part of agent spend.
+Online and social media advertising costs are quickly becoming a big part of an agent’s spend.
 Agents are expected to do more for their listings than they ever have before and they need the tools to effectively do it.
 Did you know that production costs like writing and design fees are also deductible?
-This includes website design and hosting fees, search engine marketing, pay per click advertising, video production, and any other IT-related costs.
+This includes website design and hosting fees, search engine marketing, pay-per-click advertising, video production, and any other IT-related costs.

 4. Home office or space

 Do you have a home office or a dedicated space to work?
 If you do, you’re eligible for a home office deduction, even if you also have office space at your broker’s office — unless you’re deducting desk fees already.

 Your desk fees are deductible regardless of your brokerage.
 With QBSE, whenever you pay that desk fee, you can set a rule to automatically categorize this expense.
 This however is only an option if you aren’t already doing the home office deduction.

 Stationary, photocopies, and any other consumables needed to run your business are deductible.
 The ones you need to make sure you deduct are the big ones: laptops, phones, furniture, copiers, etc.